-This switch is used only when making a recording.
+This switch is used only when making a recording with an instrument having separate record and playback heads.
 At all other times it should be left in the OFF position.
 While the recording is being made, you can compare the quality of the tape with the original sound source by sliding the switch back and forth between ON (to hear the tape itself) and OFF (to hear the original sound source).
 The tape recording will not be affected by the operation of this switch or by the setting of the other controls (except the Selector switch).
 For playback of a previously recorded tape, use the AUX-TAPE position on the Selector switch.